WWE News: Major ‘WrestleMania 34’ Championship Match Could Be Getting An Added Stipulation

 — WWE (@WWE) February 21, 2018

-Currently, the only match with a major stipulation or gimmick added to it is the recently-scheduled Shane McMahon and Daniel Bryan vs. Kevin Owens and Sami Zayn match, which gives Owens and Zayn their spot back on SmackDown Live if they win, but remain fired if they lose.
+Currently, the only match with a major stipulation or gimmick added to it is the recently scheduled Shane McMahon and Daniel Bryan vs. Kevin Owens and Sami Zayn match, which gives Owens and Zayn their spot back on SmackDown Live if they win, but remain fired if they lose.
 However, there may be another match that has a gimmick added to it.

 According to the Wrestling Observer Live, WWE sent out a push notification of the triple threat tag team title match being a TLC match, but quickly deleted it.
 The belief is that an angle might be aired on the upcoming SmackDown Live where this stipulation will be added to the match, and simply announcing it would not have been as effective, which caused the immediate deletion of the notification.

 Despite this notification, it is also being said that WWE could have just changed their minds altogether, and the TLC addition may be scrapped before it had a chance to develop.
-If the TLC addition does happen, this would be the second straight year of a tag team title match involving a ladder, as the Hardy Boyz made their highly-acclaimed return during the Raw Tag Team Championship ladder match at WrestleMania 33.
+If the TLC addition does happen, this would be the second straight year of a tag team title match involving a ladder, as the Hardy Boyz made their highly acclaimed return during the Raw Tag Team Championship ladder match at WrestleMania 33.